-- Vendor ID is 0xAABB, Product ID is 0xCCDD, and the Serial Number is "SN00001": 0xBB 0xAA 0xDD 0xCC 0x10 0x03 0x53 0x00 0x4E 0x00 0x30 0x00 0x30 0x00 0x30 0x00 0x31 0x00 - Vendor ID is 0xAABB, Product ID is 0xCCDD, but there is no Serial Number: 0xBB 0xAA 0xDD 0xCC 0x02 0x03
+- The vendor identifier is 0xAABB, the product identifier is 0xCCDD, and the serial number is "SN00001": 0xBB 0xAA 0xDD 0xCC 0x10 0x03 0x53 0x00 0x4E 0x00 0x30 0x00 0x30 0x00 0x30 0x00 0x30 0x00 0x31 0x00 . - The vendor identifier is 0xAABB, the product identifier is 0xCCDD, but there is no serial number: 0xBB 0xAA 0xDD 0xCC 0x02 0x03.

-8.3.3 Table 5: Device Descriptor Data for Device Type 03h (PCI/PCIe Network Interface)
+7.3.3 Table 5: Device descriptor data for device type 03h, PCI/PCIe network interface

-The following table defines the Device Descriptor Data format for when the Device Type field is 03h, which indicates the device is a PCI/PCIe Network Interface.
+The following table defines the device descriptor data format when the device type field is 03h, which indicates the device is a PCI/PCIe network interface.

-Offset Name Length Value Description 00h Vendor ID WORD Varies The Vendor ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
-02h Device ID WORD Varies The Device ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
-04h Subsystem Vendor WORD Varies The Subsystem Vendor ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
-06h Subsystem ID WORD Varies The Subsystem ID of the PCI/PCIe device as read from its PCI configuration space (LSB first).
+Offset Name Length Value Description 00h Vendor ID Word Varies The vendor identifier of the PCI/PCIe device as read from the "Vendor ID" field of its PCI configuration space, LSB first.
+02h Device ID Word Varies The device identifier of the PCI/PCIe device as read from the "Device ID" field of its PCI configuration space, LSB first.
+04h Subsystem vendor ID Word Varies The subsystem vendor identifier of the PCI/PCIe device as read from the "Subsystem vendor ID" field of its PCI configuration space, LSB first.
+06h Subsystem ID Word Varies The subsystem identifier of the PCI/PCIe device as read from the "Subsystem ID" field of its PCI configuration space, LSB first.